 Each serial line is created with an ASSIGN command.
 TTO:, the system console, is connected to CON1: (the first emulated VT100 session, displayed on the PC video display) when E11 starts up, but it can be reassigned to any other screen or serial port with an ASSIGN TTO: command.
 If it is assigned to an RS232 serial port, the E11 prompt can no longer be popped up using Shift-Enter, because this key combination does not correspond to any ASCII character that could be sent over a serial line.
 So by default, a BREAK condition on the console serial port will bring up the "E11>" prompt.
 If this is inconvenient, the SET BREAK command can be used to define one ASCII character which will cause the prompt to pop up.
-For example, putting a SET BREAK 20 command in the E11.INI initialization file will make the prompt pop up whenever CTRL/P is typed on the console terminal.
+For example, putting a SET BREAK 20 command in the e11.ini initialization file will make the prompt pop up whenever CTRL/P is typed on the console terminal.

 Output to any serial or printer device can be captured to a PC file using E11's LOG command.
-For example, LOG TTO: FOO will cause all data displayed on the console terminal to be saved in FOO.LOG, until logging is turned off with a LOG TTO: command (with no filename).
+For example, LOG TTO: FOO will cause all data displayed on the console terminal to be saved in FOO.log, until logging is turned off with a LOG TTO: command (with no filename).

-An ASSIGN command will fail if the specified PC port doesn't exist, or if the device's currently SET IRQ is already in use and not SHAREed, or if the new ASSIGN command would steal TTO:'s device for some other port.
+An ASSIGN command will fail if the specified PC port doesn't exist, or if the new ASSIGN command would steal TTO:'s device for some other port.
 There must always be something attached to TTO: since that's E11's console terminal.